Addiction treatment during COVID

 It’s a big reason why so many people elect to have surgery or other medical treatment close to home: They want to be familiar with their surroundings.
 There’s just something about being in a familiar place that’s close to home that offers a feeling of peace and comfortability.

-If you’re the kind of person who doesn’t do well in unfamiliar settings by yourself, where you have no ties to the area and no familiarity of your surroundings, you would likely do better in a local treatment facility.
+If you’re the kind of person who doesn’t do well in unfamiliar settings by yourself, where you have no ties to the area and no familiarity with your surroundings, you would likely do better in a local treatment facility.
 You won’t be able to focus on getting well again if you’re feeling uneasy and distraught by unfamiliar surroundings.

-Some people feel they are “running away” from their addictions and the problems it has caused by going out-of-state.
+Some people feel they are “running away” from their addictions and the problems it has caused by going out of state.
 The problem with this is, those issues will still be there when they get home.
 When you stick with local treatment, you learn how to deal with negative people, places, and things and replace them with other local, new people, places, and things.

 4. You can find the right sponsor